 Want to join a trek?
 Ready to confirm a departure date of your own, but interested in having others join you?
 Then Trekkers Wanted is for you!
 Our innovative Trekkers Wanted system matches people up who are interested in hiking the same trek, bringing costs down and multiplying the fun for everyone!
 Read More about Trekkers Wanted, post your trek or search for confirmed departures!

-In the mid-afternoon, we will begin our return trip back to Cusco, stopping for dinner en route.
+In the mid-afternoon, we will begin our return trip back to Cusco.
 We arrive back in Cusco to drop you off at your hotel around 7pm.